 All successful writing in whatever medium contains three basic elements.
-I call them the three I’s...Inspiration, Individuality and Inteligence.
+I call them the three I’s...Inspiration, Individuality and Intelligence.

 Keeping fit is crucial when becoming a writer, because one’s state of fitness affects one’s creative state of mind HUGELY.

-The next most crucial items in the writer’s armoury.
-It doesn’t matter how vital your subject matter, or how brilliant your writing style, if you don’t have tension in your story, and if it doesn’t move with pace, your readers will get bored or frustrated.
+The next most crucial items in the writer’s armoury are Tension and Pace.
+It doesn’t matter how vital your subject matter or how brilliant your writing style; if you don’t have tension in your story, and if it doesn’t move with pace, your readers will get bored or frustrated.

 You’ve got your brilliant idea for a book (play, film).
 How do you then plan its execution?
 How do you work out the plot, imagine the characters, determine the twists, the conflicts, the climaxes?